hiddenSymmetries/simsopt/docs/source/contributing.rst

         git add <your_new_file_or_modified_file>
         git commit -m "Brief message highlighting the changes implemented"

+6. Make sure run_tests, run_tests_mpi, and examples/run_examples all pass.
+Running these locally will help you to catch bugs while developing.

-6. Before submitting your changes, run ``autopep8`` to fix formatting issues using the supplied ``run_autopep`` script.
+7. Before submitting your changes, run ``autopep8`` to fix formatting issues using the supplied ``run_autopep`` script.
    Don't forget to run step 5, once again.

-7. Push the changes to github.
+9. Push the changes to github.

     .. code block::
         git push

-8. Once the changes are in your fork you can submit a pull-request.
+10. Once the changes are in your fork you can submit a pull-request.
+PRs will only be merged if run_tests, run_tests_mpi, and examples/run_examples all pass.
+Request at least 1 review from the ``simsopt`` developers (Bharat Medasani, Matt Landreman, Florian Wechshung).
+The last reviewer to approve will be in charge of merging.
-   Your contributions will be reviewed and merged to upstream repository if ``simsopt`` are satisfied with the code quality.
+    Your contributions will be reviewed and merged to upstream repository if ``simsopt`` developers are satisfied with the code quality.
 Please note this is not a full tutorial on using git and you need to know additional git commands to be more efficient or not to get stuck with git conflicts.